 Through the text some words are coloured red.
 These places of interest are marked by Blue Flags on the map below.
 To see the flags just enlarge the map, then click on the flags for information.

-Jadrolinija Ferry from Split – takes cars.
+Jadrolinija Ferry from Split – takes cars and passengers.
 Duration 2 hours.
+You will be happy to know that ferries in Croatia operate to time.

 Krilo Ferry – fast passenger service from Split.
 Duration 1 hour 25 mins.